scouten/ericscouten.dev/content/2024/eic/index.md

 I recently published an article titled **[Content Authenticity 101](/2024/content-authenticity-101.md),** which explains these organizations and our motivations in more detail.

 # Tuesday Sessions

-_NOTE: Rather than trying to take comprehensive notes for each presentation, I'll add slides as they become available and photos when I have a moment to catch up.
-What I'm sharing for now are generally comments that aren't immediately obvious from the slides._

 ## [DID - Catching the Wave in Government and Financial Services](https://www.kuppingercole.com/sessions/5481)